kdelange/Moon_API/README.md

 see https://moon.diploid.com/account/api for your token and other information concerning the moon API.

 All scripts come with a --help function. type ``` bash ${script}.sh -h ``` to see all variables needed.
+All vcf files mention in a sample file are without extention.
+The scripts assume the extention is vcf.gz.
 ____________________________________________________________________
 #### Make a new project in Moon
 use ```curl_projects.sh``` to generated a new project in  moon.